 Lead by a revamped Wrigley Field, home of the Chicago Cubs, some local spots are no more.
-In their place, a hotel, parking garage, and several new upscale eateries.
-The neighborhood is more of a tourist destination now and it’s about to get another addition, a DraftKings Sportsbook.
+In their place are a hotel, parking garage and several new upscale eateries.
+The neighborhood is more of a tourist destination now, and it’s about to get another addition, a DraftKings Sportsbook.

 Chicago Cubs + DraftKings

-Specifics of the deal are still being discussed but according to the press release, the plan is to bring a “first-of-its-kind” sportsbook to iconic Wrigley Field.
+Specifics of the deal are still being discussed, but according to a press release, the plan is to bring a first-of-its-kind sportsbook to iconic Wrigley Field.

 “This is truly a historic moment, as we are thrilled to align with the renowned Chicago Cubs franchise and iconic Wrigley Field to provide sports bettors in Chicago with a revolutionary sports betting experience.
 As two organizations that share a mutual passion for innovation and a commitment to excellence, we look forward to working in collaboration with the Cubs, an organization steeped in tradition, and making our presence felt in and around Wrigleyville.”

 As the neighborhood continues to change, so does the consumer experience, especially inside the ballpark.